Legal Trade Tips:

-Like any good bridge that gets you from point A to point B, these "Legal Trade Tips" are designed to help importers quickly increase their understanding of trade/compliance strategies.
-We hope this information provided in small chunks can serve as a resource to help companies better understand what affirmative actions will give them competitive advantages, avoid disputes with the US government, and potentially cut costs along the way.
+Like any good bridge that gets you from point A to point B, these "Legal Trade Tips" are designed to help importers quickly increase their understanding of common trade/compliance strategies.
+We add a new "tip" every month.

 Assessing Risk: What are the Largest Risks and Liabilities to your Business?

 Do you know what areas of the law present the greatest areas of risk to your imports and exports?
 Is it related party valuation?
 AD/CVD exposure?
 The potential for Intellectual Property Rights violations?
 Export Control violations?
 In order to make that assessment, you need to either educate yourself, or work with professionals who already have such understandings.
 Understanding and evaluating risk, is a fundamental exercise that allows compliance resources be directed correctly into the right areas.
 Exercises such as external "compliance reviews" and self-assessments can be very effective.

 As Your Company Expands Compliance Abroad Understand that Legal Principles May Be Different Overseas

 While it is often very helpful to have a starting point for compliance principles in a developed nation, different countries may obviously have different laws and even different interpretations of familiar laws (such as the Harmonized Tariff System).
 While U.S. legal requirements are often highly accessible to attorneys, these principles are often less well-defined in other foreign countries.
 For example, it is often possible to obtain a ruling from U.S. Customs that details the proper origin, classification, valuation or admissibility of a good; whereas such rulings in other foreign countries are often far less detailed (e.g., BTI issued by Europe), or simply unavailable.
 We maintain a large network to address foreign issues for clients using respected, in-country practitioners.